Superelliptic curves with large Galois images

 Let us expand upon what the above conditions mean in our situation, where $J={\rm Jac}(C)$ is a superelliptic jacobian $J/\Qr$ with endomorphism ring $\End(J) = \End_{\Bar{\QQ}}(J) \cong \Zr$.

-First, $\End(J)$ is generated by the automorphism $[\zr]:J \rightarrow J$ which arises from the automorphism on the curve sending $(x,y) \mapsto (x,\zr y)$.
-This map preserves the Weil pairing.
-Indeed, It follows that the image of $\GQr$ is contained in the centraliser of $[\zr]$ inside $\GSp_{2g}(\ell)$.
+First, $\End(J)$ is generated by the automorphism $[\zr]\colon J \rightarrow J$ which arises from the automorphism on the curve sending $(x,y) \mapsto (x,\zr y)$.
+This map preserves the Weil pairing (see Lemma \ref{lemma_preserves_Weil_pairing}).
+It follows that the image of $\GQr$ is contained in the centraliser of $[\zr]$ inside $\GSp_{2g}(\ell)$.
 The structure of this group is discussed in \S \ref{subsection_centralisers_in_GSp}.